 Causes of cerebral palsy

-Cerebral palsy can occur if a baby's brain doesn't develop normally while in the womb, or is damaged during or soon after birth.
+Cerebral palsy can happen if a baby's brain does not develop normally while they're in the womb, or is damaged during or soon after birth.

 Causes of cerebral palsy include:

 - bleeding in the baby's brain or reduced blood and oxygen supply to their brain